Veterans Charged With Civilian Crimes & Their Legal Options

-Veterans Treatment Courts are meant to focus on rehabilitation and treatment rather than punishment.
-They are generally established at the county level, but a handful of states have established statewide Veterans Treatment Courts.
-If this type of court hears a veteran’s case, it will allow them to get their charges dropped if they complete the prescribed treatment and rehabilitation program.
+Veterans Treatment Courts focus on treatment and rehabilitation, rather than punishment.
+Thus, if this type of court hears a veteran’s case, it may allow them to get their charges dropped if they complete the prescribed treatment and rehabilitation program.
 The court sometimes will provide a mentor, who can support the veteran in working through their challenges and advise them on applying for benefits.
-Some types of crimes may not be eligible for Veterans Treatment Courts, often including sex crimes, violent crimes, and serious felonies.
+Veterans Treatment Courts generally operate at the county level, but a handful of states have established statewide Veterans Treatment Courts.

 Special Issues Involving Veterans with PTSD

 If you suffer from PTSD and have been convicted of a crime, you may be able to appeal a conviction if the court did not properly account for your condition.
 A legal error might occur if a trial judge does not allow a defendant to present a defense based on PTSD.
 Even if your conviction is upheld, an appellate court might reduce your sentence.
-PTSD may qualify as a mitigating factor if it was not diagnosed until after you were sentenced.
+A diagnosis of PTSD after a veteran has been sentenced may provide a basis for challenging the sentence on appeal.
 Also, veterans sometimes may be able to raise an ineffective assistance of counsel claim on appeal if their original lawyer was aware of a PTSD diagnosis but failed to mention it when this would have been appropriate in the circumstances.
-Other options involve asking for a new trial or filing a habeas petition, although both of these forms of relief are very limited.
+Other options involve asking for a new trial or filing a habeas corpus petition, although both of these forms of relief are very limited.
 You also should be aware that asking for a new trial can be risky because you may face a harsher sentence in the second trial.

-If you have been sentenced already, you may be able to request placement in a jail with a treatment program if you have PTSD.
-This applies only to veterans who are convicted of crimes under state law, since federal criminal law does not grant this discretion to judges.
-You may be able to get earlier parole if you can show that you have received treatment for your PTSD in jail, which reduces your risk of committing crimes in the future.
-Veterans with PTSD also should explore getting their conviction expunged if their crime is eligible for expungement.
-This may be easier to obtain than in ordinary circumstances.
+If you have been sentenced already, you may be able to get placement in a jail with a treatment program if you have PTSD.
+You also may be able to get earlier parole if you can show that you have received treatment for your PTSD in jail, which reduces your risk of committing crimes in the future.

 Transitioning Into the Community After Incarceration